 - The Council encourages GAEPD to set protective standards for nutrient pollution from both point and nonpoint sources of pollution based upon local contributions throughout this water planning region.
 Develop appropriate strategies to address the Florida nutrient standards. - The Middle Chattahoochee Water Planning Region should not be penalized for upstream nutrient loadings.
-The State should consider revision of the Lake Walter F. George water quality criteria and chlorophyll-a standard with recognition of the impact of background loads of nutrients at West Point Lake, standards for other reservoirs, and designated uses. - Raise awareness of pending nutrient management limits and strategies in the region among point and nonpoint sources to support the development and implementation of effective nutrient management strategies. - New requirements for total nitrogen monitoring by wastewater treatment plants are being implemented in the region.
+The state should consider revision of the Lake Walter F. George water quality criteria and chlorophyll-a standard with recognition of the impact of background loads of nutrients at West Point Lake, standards for other reservoirs, and designated uses.

+- Raise awareness of pending nutrient management limits and strategies in the region among point and nonpoint sources to support the development and implementation of effective nutrient management strategies. - New requirements for total nitrogen monitoring by wastewater treatment plants are being implemented in the region.
 The collected data will support the development of nutrient management strategies.

-Short-Term Actions Long-Term Actions Responsible Parties Develop nutrient management strategies Modify nutrient strategies based on water GAEPD to address new nutrient criteria (for point quality monitoring data and resource Wastewater discharge
+Short-Term Actions Long-Term Actions Responsible Parties Develop nutrient management strategies to address new nutrient criteria (for point and nonpoint sources) Modify nutrient strategies based on water quality monitoring data and resource assessments GAEPD Wastewater discharge permittees Evaluate nutrient criteria for Lake Walter F. George with consideration of background loads at West Point Lake Farmers Foresters Raise awareness of pending nutrient standards among point and nonpoint sources Local governments Comply with new requirements for Total Nitrogen monitoring (wastewater dischargers)

-WATER MANAGEMENT PRACTICES and nonpoint sources) Evaluate nutrient criteria for Lake Walter F. George with consideration of background loads at West Point Lake Raise awareness of pending nutrient standards among point and nonpoint sources Comply with new requirements for Total Nitrogen monitoring (wastewater dischargers) assessments permittees Farmers Foresters Local governments WQ-8: Implementation of monitoring of E. Coli to monitor stream quality Raise awareness of new E. Coli limits; Fecal Coliform limits were previously used as the bacterial indicator.
-Encourage seed grant or other research projects to delineate current water quality conditions in watersheds Short-Term Actions Long-Term Actions GAEPD will implement new bacterial limit requirement monitoring and limits in revised permits Potential delisting of impaired streams based on new E. Coli data instead of existing Fecal Coliform data GAEPD Permitted dischargers Watershed monitoring groups Planning Council as those practices which s HIGH PRIORITY were identified by the Mido best address identified water resource manag ese high priority practices should take precede ement challenges and
+WQ-8: Implementation of monitoring of E. Coli to monitor stream quality

+- Raise awareness of new E. Coli limits; Fecal Coliform limits were previously used as the bacterial indicator. - Encourage seed grant or other research projects to delineate current water quality conditions in watersheds

+Short-Term Actions Long-Term Actions Responsible Parties GAEPD will implement new bacterial limit requirement monitoring and limits in revised permits Potential delisting of impaired streams based on new E. Coli data instead of existing Fecal Coliform data GAEPD Permitted dischargers Watershed monitoring groups

+Note: Management practices designated as HIGH PRIORITY were identified by the Middle Chattahoochee Water Planning Council as those practices which best address identified water resource management challenges and the Council's regional vision and goals.
+These high priority practices should take precedence in future implementation.